 Right after coffee, although it was still windy, about 15 knots from the N, and cold, 18° C (64°F), I started installing the mainsail.
 Anastasis, as he had promised, came right away to help.
 The mainsail is not hard to install but it is fussy and time consuming with its reefing lines and battens.
 The large genoa sail, although simpler, needs two people.

 After installing the sails I rode the scooter to Lakki and visited the Limenarchio (Coast Guard).
 After they looked at my now perfectly in order ship’s papers they issued the apoplous (permission to sail).
 After I returned to Partheni, Anastasis kindly lent me his car and I took the small gasoline canisters (for the outboard and genset) to a gas station and filled them.
 I then hosed down the deck which was full of red dust.
 Now we are ready to depart.

 It is very beautiful here.
-The wind has died, the sea is smooth, and all the colors are very vivid.
-Thetis is the queen of the bay as she is the only boat within sight.
+The wind had died, the sea was smooth, and all the colors were very vivid.
+Thetis was the queen of the bay as she was the only boat within sight.
 I rested, sent some e-mails, had a hot shower, I am now enjoying a well earned ouzo.
 It is wonderful to be cruising again.
 There are still many tasks to do but not today.

 Monday May 15, 2006, Day 2

-I did several tasks in the morning: I tightened slightly the stuffing box, stowed more things in their proper places, re-organized the cabinet under the chart table, tested the genset, etc. But there are plenty more to be done.
-I still have to re-arrange the charts that have been scrabbled but this is a time consuming task.
+I did several tasks in the morning: I tightened slightly the stuffing box, stowed more things in their proper places, re-organized the cabinet under the chart table, tested the genset, etc. But there were plenty more to be done.
+I still had to re-arrange the charts that had been scrabbled but this is a time consuming task.